 Although the UK is a very safe place for child delivery, there is a commendable decline in the rate of stillbirth and birth injury cases.
 In spite of this, there are still cases of child birth injuries to mother and child.
 In 2015 for instance, there were 921 childbirth injuries to babies.
 Of this number, 655 babies suffered brain injuries, 147 died during the neonatal period and 119 babies died during labour.

-Furthermore in 2018/2019, obstetrics negligence claims was the third highest but received the highest amount of settlement payout in total which was about 50% of the entire compensation fee paid that year.
-Birth injury claims are therefore important that we discuss them and see how you can make a compensation claim.
+Furthermore in 2018/2019, obstetrics negligence claims were the third highest but received the highest amount of settlement payout in total which was about 50% of the entire compensation fee paid that year.
+Childbirth injury claims are therefore important that we discuss them and see how you can make a compensation claim.

-We have very knowledgeable, friendly, understanding and experienced birth injury solicitors who are here to guide and support you throughout the medical negligence claims process.
+We have very knowledgeable, friendly, understanding and experienced negligence solicitors who are here to guide and support you throughout the clinical negligence claims process.
 We will listen to your story, make a professional claims assessment to be sure that you have a claim.
 When it is so, we can then proceed to make your claims.